roman-tremmel/rtremmel/_posts/2020-07-13-genomic_intervals.md

 As you can see, the variants within the genes showed zero distance `.dist`.
 The other ones showed either positive values reflecting upstream variant position according to gene region, or negative values reffering to a downstream location.

-There are a lot of more nice features and a very good documentation on [github](https://github.com/rnabioco/valr).
+There are a lot of more nice features in the package and it is very good documented on [github](https://github.com/rnabioco/valr).
 Example fils can be downloaded [here for snps](/assets/img/snps_hg19.RDS) and [here for the genes](/assets/img/genes_hg19.txt)